 Yurts: These round, canvas and wood walled tents have a wooden floor and deck and sleep five people in bunk beds.
 Yurts have a cooking stove, refrigerator, microwave oven, countertop, table, chairs, electric heat and outlets, fire ring and picnic table.
 Restrooms are nearby.

 Explore the Winter Report for the current snow and ice depths.

-Cross-country Skiing: While no special area or trail sy stem has been developed for these winter sports, the park has many opportunities for cross-country skiers and snowshoers of all levels of experience.
-Trails, open fields, forested areas and abandoned roads may all be used for exploring the park in winter.
+Cross-country Skiing and Snowshoeing: While no special area or trail system has been developed for these winter sports, the park has many opportunities for cross-country skiers and snowshoers of all experience levels.

-Sledding: An area is maintained opposite the south boat launch for sledding and tobogganing.
+Sledding: An area for sledding and tobogganing is maintained opposite the south shore boat launch.
 If you decide that another hill looks more inviting or challenging, please be alert for old fences that may still be in the area.